-The following chart draws on my own personal experience for establishing Reliable communication .
+The following chart draws on my own personal experience for establishing Reliable communication between units.
 Your experience may of course be very different . .

-So I’m not saying the 25Km ranges some manufacturers claim is a lie.
-I’m saying it requires very specific circumstances and is therefore very hard to achieve, let alone guarantee.
+So I’m not saying the 25Km ranges some manufacturers claim is a lie – In some a particular weather conditions you might do far better!
+I’m saying it requires very specific circumstances and is therefore very hard to achieve, let alone guarantee for practical use.

 * Not enough range, battery life or speaker volume for the job..

-* Radios in drawers, pockets, cars etc. that don’t get a signal..
+* Radios left in drawers, pockets, cars etc. that don’t get a signal..

-* Strong local signals on a frequency that blocks out yours..
+* Strong local signals on frequency that block out yours..

 9) Practice makes perfect.
 Rent or borrow some radios before spending a lot of money.

 Test the system before relying on it.
 Understand channels, battery warnings / level signals etc.

 10) Take it to the next level :